arnowelzel/netdata-nextcloud/README.md

 `/etc/netdata/python.d/`.
 The location of these directories may vary depending on your distribution.
 Read your given release of netdata for more information.

+Optional: Copy health configuration `health.d/netdata.conf` to `/etc/netdata/health.d/` to enable warnings if there are pending app updates.

 Log in as aministrator in Nextcloud and create a new app password for netdata.
 Note: The [metadata](https://apps.nextcloud.com/apps/metadata) plugin must be installed and activated in Nextcloud.